DVSR

-DVSR (Designed Via Strength & Respect) are an Australian rap metal band from South-western Sydney, New South Wales.
+DVSR (Designed Via Strength & Respect) are an Australian rap metal band from Sydney.
 They were formed in November 2013, and released their debut studio album D.V.S.R. in November 2015.

 History

-On 24 November 2013 DVSR, then under the name Devastator, was announced and simultaneously released their music video for their single "Unconscious".
+On 24 November 2013, DVSR, then under the name Devastator, was announced and simultaneously released their music video for their single "Unconscious".
 The single was met with generally positive reviews, and they were noted for their unusual amalgamation of rap and djent.

 In November 2015, the band announced that they were changing their name from Devastator to DVSR to coincide with their upcoming album of the same name.
 This was due to there already being other bands with the name Devastator, so to avoid confusion when searching online they turned the original name into an acronym; DVSR stands for "Designed Via Strength & Respect".
 Later that month, they released their debut self-titled album, D.V.S.R..